-Let’s start at the core of this sandwich and ask the obvious question: Is bruschetta a grilled cheese?
+Let’s start at the core of this grilled cheese and ask the obvious question: Is bruschetta a grilled cheese?
 Traditional bruschetta does not typically include cheese and therefore, it would of course, not be considered a grilled cheese sandwich.
 However, variations do include cheese, such as the one I created.
-At the very basic, a grilled cheese sandwich includes cheese and bread, which bruschetta does as well.
+At the very basic, a grilled cheese includes cheese and bread, which bruschetta does as well.
 Therefore, I say if bruschetta includes cheese (and bread), among other ingredients, it can and should be considered a[n open faced] grilled cheese.
 Do you agree?
 Please let me know in the comments.

 - Fresh Mozzarella